aryanasadianuoit/Distilling-Knowledge-via-Intermediate-Classifiers/README.md

  <section>
   <h2>Instructions</h2>
-  <li>First the a selected teacher model should be trained with regular cross-entropy with the hyper-parameters mentioned above.</li>
+  <li>First, the selected teacher model should be trained with regular cross-entropy with the hyper-parameters mentioned above.</li>
   <li>For each selected teacher, a number of mounted <b>intermediate classifier heads</b> need to be fine-tuned.
-The number of added intermediate heads for each model are available in the following table.
+The number of added intermediate heads for each model is available in the following table.
   <table style="width:400px">
   <tr>
   <th>Teacher Model</th>